 - Negotiation skills and conflict management - your skills in these important areas will develop naturally through involvement in the course committee system, as you help to resolve possible areas of disagreement and seek solutions to problems.

 - Time management - It is an important skill to be able to fit your course rep commitments around your degree.
 You will get used to setting objectives and priorities to ensure that you make the best use of your time.

 - Public speaking and confidence - you will develop public speaking skills and become more confident, e.g. by making announcements in lectures to update students on the issues discussed at the curse committee meeting.

 What training will I get?

 Training will be delivered online only.
-Students will complete it in their own time within a two- week window from the announcement of the election results.
-All course reps should have completed their training by Saturday 31 October.
+Course reps will complete it in their own time within a one-week window from the announcement of the election results.

 If you would like to discuss the role of a course rep in more detail, you can talk to your education officer, Naveen Pradeep,